 The success of the one-hour surgical treatment depends as much on the quality of postoperative care as it does on the procedure itself.
 Careful management of eye health is essential for rapid rehabilitation of visual clarity and to reduce the risk of complications.

 Follow-up care provided at Family Eye Care includes three main objectives, of which the speedy healing of the corneal surface is primary.
 Generally, patients are prescribed temporary soft contact lenses to protect the eye surface during the healing process.
 The lenses also serve the purpose of minimizing potential pain.

-To prevent infections, Dr. Moshe Roth and Dr. Steffani Tiomno will provide topical antibiotics and other medications that may be needed to protect the cornea and ensure a safe and fast recovery.
+To prevent infections, Dr. Moshe Roth and Dr. Steffani Tiomno Viveros will provide topical antibiotics and other medications that may be needed to protect the cornea and ensure a safe and fast recovery.

 Who Can Undergo Corneal Collagen Cross-Linking?

 The surgical treatment is recommended for patients who have recently been diagnosed with keratoconus and patients with a rapidly worsening condition.
 The sooner the treatment is applied, the better the chances of strengthening the cornea or even improving its shape.

 Because CXL does not restore lost vision, early treatment is critical to prevent visual acuity from declining.
 This can also increase the chances of wearing traditional contact lenses later on.

 Patients with stable keratoconus, a thin cornea, or a scarred cornea may not benefit from CXL and can potentially delay or avoid the procedure altogether.

 Contact Dr. Moshe Roth and Dr. Steffani Tiomno Viveros at Family Eye Care for additional information or to schedule an eye exam.Our practice serves patients from Old Bridge, East Brunswick, Woodbridge, and Edison, New Jersey and surrounding communities.